Adele has discovered cookbooks.

 With repetition of those simpler recipes, they both gained confidence and competence and they can do harder things now.

-But now Adele has discovered the potential inside the pages of my cookbooks...
+And now that Adele has some skill and she has discovered the potential inside the pages of my cookbooks...

 Magical things are happening here!